Ornithoptera richmondia: Adult biology

 Adult Richmond birdwings are very strong fliers usually active in the early morning and near dusk, when they can be easily observed feeding on flowers such as Lantana (Lantana camara), although eucalypt and Melaleuca flowers are also utilised.
 Observations of O. richmondia at other times of the day can lead to false impressions of their rarity, as the species can be locally abundant, albeit in small areas.
 Females are often observed some distance from their habitats and a migration of sorts has been noted in the QLD-NSW border ranges following years of exceptional rainfall.
 Such migrations allow populations of this species to establish in highland habitats over summer, although they die out over winter due to cold.

 Birdwing butterflies are extremely elegant fliers, using their forewings to generate most of the power for flight.
 These are moved in almost a circular arc, while the hindwings act almost as a tailplane.
 Birdwings of the genus Troides fly in a similar manner.
 If disturbed, their flight becomes very erratic, essentially a series of skips and hops weaving in and out of foliage.
 They typically fly high in the rainforest canopy, descending only to feed or oviposit on host plants.

 Males routinely establish territories along creeks and in rainforest clearings and periodically patrol them during the day, again being most active at dawn and dusk.
-Courtship is elaborate, with the male initially chasing after the female before hovering above to douse her in pheremones from his androconial brush, a large row of hairs along the anal fold of the hindwing.
+Courtship is elaborate, with the male initially chasing after the female before hovering above to douse her in pheromones from his androconial brush, a large row of hairs along the anal fold of the hindwing.
 Females not receptive to such overtures will avoid mating by remaining immobile and preventing the male from settling and pairing with her.